31 days. 31 years. 5 movies per year!

 What’s left to say about this found footage phenomenon?
 I honestly don’t think we’ll ever see another release quite like it.
 A film that genuinely confused the general public for far longer than would be possible these days, and got everybody talking and interested in going to the cinema.
 When I went to see it on opening night I witnessed three people get up and leave during the performance, simply because they couldn’t handle the tension created by how ‘real’ it looked.
 THAT’S good horror.
 I can’t say I’m deeply passionate about The Blair Witch Project, but I really admired it back then, and still do all these years later.

-After discovering Ringu towards the end of 2000, I started to explore Japanese horror in more depth, and one of the most memorable films I came across was Audition.
+After discovering Ringu toward the end of 2000, I started to explore Japanese horror in more depth, and one of the most memorable films I came across was Audition.
 It isn’t supernatural, which was a pleasant surprise, and like all good J-horror it was unnerving, creepy, and at times pleasingly uncomfortable to watch.
 Torture in horror movies is overused these days, but Audition made characters suffer in style.

 When I think about the first time I watched The Sixth Sense, it’s the little moments of spine-tingling fear that I remember the most.
 Those brief glimpses of the ghosts that followed Cole Sear were SO subtle, but they all helped create the quiet tension and grim atmosphere this film was so good at maintaining across the story.
 It was always going to lose some of its magic once everyone was aware of the twist ending, but Shyamalan’s first and biggest success remains a damn fine movie.